adjust/ios_adobe_extension/README.md

 MobileCore.track(action: ADJAdobeAdjustActionSetPushToken, data: dataDict)
 ```

-### <a id="iae-deep-link"></a>Deep Linking (reattribution)
+### <a id="iae-deep-linking"></a>Deep linking (reattribution)

-TBD: We have to add a section for forwarding the following Application calls to the Adjust SDK for checking a deep link URL for attribution data and send it to the Adjust backend for reattribution.
+Deep links are URLs that direct users to a specific page in your app without any additional navigation.
+You can use them throughout your marketing funnel to improve user acquisition, engagement, and retention.
+You can also re-engage your users via deep links which can potentially change their attribution.
+In order for Adjust to be able to properly reattribute your users via deep links, you need to make sure to pass the deep link to Adjust Adobe extension like desrcribed below (for scheme based deep links and universal links):

 ```objc
 // Objective-C